modelint/xcm-parser/README.md

     % xcm elevator.xcm

 The .xcm extension is not necessary, but the file must contain xcm text.
 See this repository's wiki for more about the xcm language.
-The grammar is defined in the [class_model.peg](https://github.com/modelint/scrall/blob/master/src/scrall/scrall.peg) file. (if the link breaks after I do some update to the code, just browse through the code looking for the scrall.peg file, and let me know so I can fix it)
+The grammar is defined in the [class_model.peg](https://github.com/modelint/xcm-parser/blob/main/src/xcm_parser/class_model.peg) file. (if the link breaks after I do some update to the code, just browse through the code looking for the class_model.peg file, and let me know so I can fix it)

 You can also specify a debug option like this:

     % xcm elevator.xcm -D

-This will create a scrall-diagnostics folder in your current working directory and deposite a coupel of PDFs defining the parse of both the scrall grammar: `class_model_tree.pdf` and your supplied text: `class_model.pdf`.
+This will create a scrall-diagnostics folder in your current working directory and deposite a coupel of PDFs defining the parse of both the class model grammar: `class_model_tree.pdf` and your supplied text: `class_model.pdf`.

 You should also see a file named `xcm-parser.log` in a diagnostics directory within your working directory